Lathashree01/ClinicalRE_n2c2/readme.md

 We have the requirement.txt to specify the packages required to run the project.

 ## Usage and example
 - prerequisite
-> The package is only for relation extraction, thus, the entities must be provided.
+> The package is only for relation extraction.
+Thus, the entities must be provided.
 > You have to conduct NER first to get all entities, then run this package to get the end-to-end relation extraction results

 - data format